Conversational Commerce: The Ultimate Guide for 2023

 5. It can be used to gather valuable feedback

 Chatting to customers is the best way to gather insightful feedback and qualitative data for your business.
-Web surveys simply don’t glean the same level of detail.
-However, conducting market research interviews can be very expensive.
-However, conversational tools like chatbots offer a cheaper alternative.
+Web surveys simply don't glean the same level of detail.
+However conducting market research interviews can be very expensive.
+However conversational tools like chatbots offer a cheaper alternative.

-Facebook Messenger, for example, can contact followers based on their past interactions with your content.
+Facebook Messenger for example can contact followers based on their past interactions with your content.
 This is a great way to send out targeted feedback questions.
-Plus, the potential to conduct one-on-one style interviews is only going to get better as AI and machine learning improves.
+Plus the potential to conduct one-on-one style interviews is only going to get better as AI and machine learning improves.

 Top tips for conversational marketing success!

-Now that you know the value of conversational commerce, here are some tips to focus on when implementing your strategy.
+Now that you know the value of conversational commerce here are some tips to focus on when implementing your strategy.

 Be human